SuperJoshua/motorcycle-endorsements/README.md

 ## Notes

-Highlands county had a remarkable increase in endorsements in 2016, with a swift drop in 2017 -- this seems like a data entry error.
+Highlands county had a remarkable increase in endorsements in 2016, with a swift drop in 2017 -- this seems like a data entry error, though, if it is, it's not clear how.
 This is also the reason for pursuing this project.

 During the course of graphing, I noticed another anomaly.
 Jefferson county had a sharp increase in endorsements in 2015, with a similarly precipitous drop the following year.